 Welcome to K-Link!

 K-Link is a network of over 30 linked Amateur Radio repeaters that span most of the state of Kansas.
 We are a service-oriented group dedicated to providing the best wide-area coverage in Kansas for ARES, RACES, and Skywarn.
-Outside of emergency communications, we also encourage regular users and travelers to use the system as they travel around the state.
+Outside of emergency communications, we also encourage local users and visiting travelers to use the system to share ideas and keep in touch.

 Our system is 100% privately funded and made available thanks to the hard work of many individuals who have dedicated many hours of labor and donations from people that use the system.
 Our continued growth and maintenance depends upon the support of the people that use and benefit from the system.
 We appreciate your support.

 K-Link is open to all amateur radio operators.
 If you’re not already a licensed ham and would like to get in on the fun of using the original world-wide social network, here are some resources to help you get your license:

 - License Volunteer Examiners: Central Kansas Amateur Radio Club (Salina Kansas).
 Read their helpful .pdf guide by clicking here.